mdetools/mdetools19/challengeproblem.md

 ## Overview of the Challenge Problem
-We have created a simulation of a simplified RoboCup-type game inspired by [https://ssim.robocup.org/](https://ssim.robocup.org/) as shown in the following figure.
+We have created a simulation (Ref.
+[SimGen](https://github.com/PasternakMichal/SimGen)) of a simplified RoboCup-type game inspired by [https://ssim.robocup.org/](https://ssim.robocup.org/) as shown in the following figure.
 The simulation contains a `ball` and two players  `red (player2)` and `blue (player1)` who compete against each other.
 By default, the `blue` player can be controlled by the keyboard or by the simulation where its movements are random.
 The challenge consists of creating a model to control the `red` player.
 The objective of each player is to shoot as many goals as possible.
 Note that the coordinates of the field are shown in the corners of the figure.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <img  align="middle" src="assets/images/robosoccer.png" style="width: 500px;"/>